lambda-sh/lambda/README.md

 ./compile_and_run.sh Debug
 ```

+## Documentation
+All documentation can be found at [engine-docs](https://engine-docs.cenz.io).
+Documentation is being written as the engine progresses, so it may currently
+lack behind what the engine is capable of.

 ## Live deployments
 This project may or may not be used in games, but will definitely be used to create
 my own unique rendering engine in the future.